 Pro tip: Please do remember to save your hotel address and phone number as well as the phone and addresses of your embassy on every country you visit.

 Location apps for a safer trip

 Besides the fact that this can help you a lot on daily problems like “where is the closest subway station?” or “how do I get from here to there?” , location-based apps can be quite handy in dangerous situations where you are caught up in an unknown city, feeling lost and in panic.

 There are quite a few available for free for iPhones, Androids and more.

-City mapper and Google Maps demands internet connection to work properly but with citymaps2go, that is paid, you can download the maps of the city’s you’re traveling to and have them as an offline alternative.
+City mapper and Google Maps demand internet connection to work properly, but with citymaps2go, that is paid, you can download the maps of the city’s you’re traveling to and have them as an offline alternative.

-You don’t want to be walking aimlessly around a new city if a terrorist attack just occurred, right?
+You don’t want to be wandering around a new city if a terrorist attack just occurred, right?
 So make sure that you’re always aware of where in the map you are and what is the quickest and safest route back to your hotel.

 Try to learn the basics or at least have them written somewhere so you can immediately go to an officer and tell them what do you need in a language that you know that they will understand.